CloudCannon/Academy/_posts/2017-02-07-converting-a-static-site-to-jekyll.md

 ~~~
 {% endraw %}

-On the live site we have our blog page with a list of our posts (there's only one at the moment).
+On the live site we have our blog page with a list of our posts.
+There's only one at the moment.

 ![Blog page](/images/tutorials/convert-static-site/blog.png){: .screenshot}